-- Rotation: If various tools are used in parallel by a group of participants, do we rotate the participants working on a specific tools after some time to provide additional input to the work of other participants on another tool?
+- Rotation: If various tools are used in parallel by a group of participants, do we rotate the participants working on a specific tool after some time so that they can add to the input of other participants who prior worked on this thinking tool?
 Or do we keep the work groups static?

 What innovation communication styles do we distinguish?